 CDC provides information on preventing and treating the flu.
 You can also find fliers on the flu in multiple languages.

 Avoid Health-Related Scams

-The U.S. Federal Trade Commission seeks to protect consumers from unfair business practices, including scams related to health and fitness.
-This site is also available in Spanish.
+The Federal Trade Commission seeks to protect consumers from unfair business practices, including scams related to health and fitness.

 People in the United States generally pay for their own medical care either directly or through insurance.
 You may get health insurance through your employer or you can buy it on your own.